Also known as: Tonsils removal, Tonsillitis - tonsillectomy, Pharyngitis - tonsillectomy or Sore throat - tonsillectomy

-- The surgeon will insert a small tool into your child’s mouth to prop it open.
+- The surgeon will place a small tool into your child's mouth to hold it open.

-- The surgeon then cuts or burns away the tonsils.
-The doctor will control bleeding, and the cuts heal naturally without stitches.
+- The surgeon then cuts, burns, or shaves away the tonsils.
+The wounds heal naturally without stitches.

 - Your child misses a lot of school.